 I was given many warnings about traveling before I started my journey – Liam Neeson’s movie “Taken” style kidnap and human trafficking; Con Artists and Delhi Belly to name a few but nobody warned me of the one true danger of being a female backpacker.

 Note: This post doesn’t intend to offend readers; Just sharing my personal experience.

-Before embarking on my dream backpacking trip in April 2013, I used to be body conscious; maybe because of my culture or just self-image.
-I thought traveling would make me free from the common dilemma of gaining weight as I planned to travel with a limited budget, but no… It actually made the situation worse – travelling can make you fat!
+Before embarking on my dream backpacking trip in April 2013, I used to be body-conscious; maybe because of my culture or just my self-image.
+I thought traveling would make me free from the common dilemma of gaining weight as I planned to travel with a limited budget, but no… It made the situation worse – traveling can make you fat!

 - Rent-a-Flight for Onward Travel Flight Bookings and Visa Applications

 - On A Budget For Adventure?
 This Travel Guide Is What You Need